szatkus/kagepu/README.md

  - most of WebGPU interfaces are at least stubbed
  - basic implementation of SPIR-V interpreter
  - it can draw a triangle (with horrible performance)
+ - simple compute
- - some tests from the Conformance Test Suite pass
+ - some tests from the Conformance Test Suite pass (183/424)
  - not much else

 WSL or MSL isn't supported, just pure SPIR-V, so you better use GLSlang.